Skip to content

 60-second action

 Decide which mode is the default for your space (most are reception-assisted).
-Then write a one-line policy for what happens at 10pm on a Saturday — that's the case that determines whether you need the kiosk mode.
+Then write a one-line policy for what happens at 10pm on a Saturday, as that's the case that determines whether you need the kiosk mode.

 Section 4